 Rainbow tables aren’t as colorful as their name may imply but, for a hacker, your password could well be at the end of it.
 In the most straightforward way possible, you can boil a rainbow table down into a list of pre-computed hashes – the numerical value used when encrypting a password.
 This table contains hashes of all possible password combinations for any given hashing algorithm.
 Rainbow tables are attractive as it reduces the time needed to crack a password hash to simply just looking something up in a list.

 However, rainbow tables are huge, unwieldy things.
 They require serious computing power to run and a table becomes useless if the hash it’s trying to find has been “salted” by the addition of random characters to its password ahead of hashing the algorithm.

 There is talk of salted rainbow tables existing, but these would be so large as to be difficult to use in practice.
 They would likely only work with a predefined “random character” set and password strings below 12 characters as the size of the table would be prohibitive to even state-level hackers otherwise.

-There’s an easy way to hack: ask the user for his or her password.
-A phishing email leads the unsuspecting reader to a faked log in page associated with whatever service it is the hacker wants to access, requesting the user to put right some terrible problem with their security.
+There’s an easy way to hack, ask the user for his or her password.
+A phishing email leads the unsuspecting reader to a spoofed log in page associated with whatever service it is the hacker wants to access, usually by requesting the user to put right some terrible problem with their security.
 That page then skims their password and the hacker can go use it for their own purpose.